t4ec/numbers/README.md

 # Numbers
-Simple game

-Based on Flask + AngularJS
+Simple game based on Flask & AngularJS

 ## Rules
 Remove all duplicate numbers by clicking on them.